Departments of Government

-(b) The Governor’s Energy Advisory Council shall monitor Delaware’s energy system, identify and propose actions to enhance Delaware’s energy system and provide counsel to the Governor on promoting an economic, reliable and competitive energy market for all Delaware consumers.
+(b) The Governor’s Energy Advisory Council shall monitor Delaware’s energy system, identify and propose actions to enhance Delaware’s energy system, including actions to lessen the climate change impacts of Delaware’s energy system, and provide counsel to the Governor on promoting an economic, reliable and competitive energy market for all Delaware consumers.

 (c) The Governor’s Energy Advisory Council shall be assigned the following responsibilities:

-(2) Spearheading the updating of the Delaware Energy Plan every 5 years from date of enactment.
+(2) Providing recommendations to the State Energy Office on updates to the Delaware Energy Plan and Climate Action Plan every 5 years from date of enactment.
 The updating process shall include a process for public input and measures for progress in attaining goals identified in the plans.

-(3) Monitoring federal, state and regional energy issues, identifying the impacts on Delaware and recommending actions to the Governor in response to identified issues.
+(3) Monitoring federal, state and regional energy issues, identifying the impacts on Delaware and recommending actions and policies to the Governor and General Assembly in response to identified issues.

 (4) Other duties as referred by the Governor.

 (d) The Governor’s Energy Advisory Council shall be composed of 25 members as follows: